numselli/ProtoBot/README.md

 [PM2](https://pm2.keymetrics.io/) is a process manager for Node.js.
 It is a good alternative to using the normal start scripts.

-First, ensure PM2 is installed: `npm i -g pm2`
+First, ensure PM2 is installed: `yarn global add pm2`

 Optionally, enable PM2 to automatically start as a daemon: `pm2 startup`